Battery Management System Malfunction Mazda

-The Battery Management System Malfunction displays on the instrument cluster when the vehicle operating voltage drops below 12 volts due to a problem with the vehicle’s charging system.
+The Battery Management System Malfunction is displayed on the instrument cluster when the vehicle’s operating voltage drops below 12 volts due to a vehicle charging system problem.

 This error message can come from something as simple as keeping lights on or ignition, but the engine is off.
 Doing this will discharge the battery below 12.4 volts, triggering the battery management system malfunction.
 If the vehicle starts, park it safely and let it run for at least twenty minutes.
 The alternator will charge the battery during this time, and the warning message will turn off the next time you restart the engine.
 While the battery is charging, remove any electrical devices plugged into the vehicle or take longer to charge the car battery.

-Further troubleshooting is required to determine what is wrong if the warning message doesn’t turn off.
-Below we have listed some of the most common problems that can trigger this warning.
+If the warning message doesn’t turn off, further troubleshooting is required to determine what is wrong.
+Below, we have listed some of the most common problems that can trigger this warning.
 Do not leave the vehicle unattended when charging the battery.

 Symptoms